svobik7/next-roots/README.md

 ## 4. Schemas

-Each schema rule represent one root - page combination.
+Each schema rule represent one `root+page` combination.
 Here you defines routing map for your localized pages.

 ```js
 {